 - The ability to send and receive mail.
 The First Amendment generally allows prisoners to send and receive mail within certain restrictions.
 Non-privileged mail, such as communications from your friends and family, is not private and can be censored for security reasons.
 Prison officials cannot censor incoming or outgoing mail because they do not like its contents.
 Privileged mail, such as communications from your legal representation, is private and can only be reviewed if there is probable cause or a warrant.

 Rikers Island has an unfortunate history of civil rights abuses.
 In 2015, after receiving numerous police brutality allegations and other complaints, the Justice Department intervened and reached a consent settlement with the Department of Corrections that included over 300 provisions the facility was required to implement.
 Examples of these new provisions include additional staff training, more security cameras, and more significant disciplinary action for correctional officers who use excessive force.

 Even with increased public attention and more stringent requirements, New York corrections officers still violate the civil rights of prisoners.
-Our Valley Stream Rikers Island misconduct lawyers are committed to putting a stop to these abuses by fighting for our clients in court.
+Our Long Island Rikers Island misconduct lawyers are committed to putting a stop to these abuses by fighting for our clients in court.

 When Correctional Officers Violate Your Civil Rights, We Are Here to Help

 If you or a family member are incarcerated in the Rikers Island jail or mental health facility, you deserve capable legal representation when your rights are abused.
 Our compassionate team at Nass Roper & Levin, PC can help you take legal action and recover just compensation.

 Contact us online or call (718) 775-3246 to schedule an initial consultation.